-Things To Keep In Mind
+Things to Keep in Mind

 Please be mindful of those around you at the tea garden.
 This is a popular tourist location and does receive a lot of foot traffic.
 Many people stop along the paths to take photos.
 Sometimes this annoys visitors who are forced to stop and wait.
-Some negative reviews are made due to such a situation, which seems rather trivial, but try to be mindful nonetheless.
+Some negative reviews are made due to this situation, which seems rather trivial, but try to be mindful nonetheless.

-History of The Japanese Tea Garden
+History of the Japanese Tea Garden

 I have not tried the tea because I prefer coffee.
-However, if you are a tea lover I imagine the tea is rather good.
+However, if you are a tea lover, I imagine the tea is rather good.
 The tea garden has a fascinating history and has been shaped into one of the most beautiful sights in San Antonio.
 Will I return?
-Time will only tell.
+Only time will tell.

 Japanese Tea Garden history source from sanantonio.gov

+Grab the best hiking gear and go dog friendly.
 I wish you good fortune on the trails to come.